shreya-poojary/InterviewPrepCoach/README.md

 ### 8. Application Planner
 1. Go to **Planner**
-2. Click **➕ New Application**
+2. Click **➕ New Application** (dialog will open)
 3. Fill in company, position, dates, status
 4. Add notes and salary expectations
+5. Click **Add Application** to save
-5. Track status through pipeline
+6. Track status through pipeline using **Update Status** button
+7. Edit applications or convert saved jobs from job search
-6. View statistics dashboard
+8. View statistics dashboard and filter by status

 ### 9. LLM Configuration
 1. Go to **Settings**